bry100298/ecomm_converter/testing/README.md

 <p>Welcome to the project!
 This README provides essential instructions to set up and run the project successfully.</p>

+<p>All project files must be located directly inside the directory C:\inetpub\wwwroot\ecconvtrv1.
+They should not be nested within any subfolders.</p>

 <h2>Installation</h2>

 <p>To begin, please ensure you have the following prerequisites installed:</p>